 India to get more SPICE bombs that were used in Balakot

-New Delhi, June 08: The Indian Air Force has signed a Rs 300 crore deal with a Israeli defence firm to procure a batch of SPICE 2000 guided bombs, official sources said Friday.
+New Delhi, June 08: The Indian Air Force (IAF) has signed a Rs 300 crore deal with a Israeli defence firm to procure a batch of SPICE 2000 guided bombs, official sources said on Friday.

 The IAF had used SPICE bombs in its strikes on a terrorist training camp in Pakistan's Balakot on February 26.